AgentMC/Sao19/Translate/En/Part6.md

 Finally noticing that Ronye turned to him, Kirito shook his head.

 "Oh no, not quite.......
 There is a shop that serves similar dishes in the city I used to live.
 The shop owner resembles him either, but still it is......
 The "boil" I know is something I was hardly able to eat because one had to fight though it’s spicy and sour and bitter and sweet tastes.
-But this Obsidia boil is orders or rather wraps tastes, making it indescribably mellow and......"
+But this Obsidia boil orders or rather wraps tastes, making it indescribably mellow and......"

 "Oh, so I see you tasted it, bro!"